 Is Van Life Cheaper than Traditional Living?

-Yes—if you travel mindfully.
-Living in a van can eliminate rent or mortgage payments, utility bills, and commute costs.
-But costs can creep up with frequent driving, campground stays, or luxury upgrades.
+Yes - if you travel with care.
+Living in a van can cut rent or mortgage payments, utility bills, and commute costs.
+But costs can creep up with frequent driving, campground stays, or luxury add-ons.

 How Much Does a Livable Van Cost?